mstfdkmn/iRODS-Training/irods-hanson.md

 The ".irods/irods_environment.json" stores the data that you just provided to login.
 Next time you login iRODS will check this file, so you do not have to provide these details again.

-Have a look at the iRODS session environment:
+Have a look at the iRODS session environment (replace narges with your sdemoXXX login):

 ```
 cat /home/narges/.irods/irods_environment.json